 Presumed Wood Thrush (Rose-breasted Grosbeak can be similar) 5.45am

-Swainson's Thrush, modulated and typical pure-toned calls, 6.03am
+Swainson's Thrush, modulated and typical purer-toned calls, 6.03am

 Veery, typical call, 4.57am